About the (in)equivalence between holonomic versus non-holonomic theories of gravity: Gravity theories

-It is, however, true that there is a canonical way to collapse affine concepts into metrical ones.
-For instance, to impose that the only way $\partial_\beta$ can vary along $\partial_\mu$ is by an infinitesimal ``rotation'', \textit{i.e.}, a specific first-order change in $g_{\beta\mu}$.
+It is true, however, that there is a canonical way to collapse affine concepts into metrical ones.
+For instance, to impose that the only way $\partial_\beta$ can vary along $\partial_\mu$ is by an infinitesimal \textquote{rotation}, \textit{i.e.}, a specific first-order change in $g_{\beta\mu}$.
 Such change is what is known as Christoffel symbols.
 A detailed analysis of the irreducible decomposition of $\tensor{\Gamma}{^\alpha_{\beta\mu}}$ reveals that this is equivalent to forbid $\partial_\beta$ to pick up any infinitesimal shear, dilatation and/or displacement variations along $\partial_\mu$.
 Or, equivalently, that $\tensor{\Gamma}{^\alpha_{\beta\mu}}$ satisfies the following constraints:

 where $\tensor{T}{^\alpha_{\beta\mu}}$ and $Q_{\alpha\beta\mu}$ are the so-called torsion and non-metricity tensor fields, respectively.
-As one can see, this is indeed a very particular and constrained geometry, first formulated by Bernhard Riemann in 1854\footnote{This work was never published by Riemann himself.
-He first laid out the foundational aspects of what is now called a Riemannian $n$-manifold in a lecture, \textit{On the hypothesis that lie at the foundation of geometry}, at G\"{o}ttigen University, as part of the habilitation process for him to become a \textit{Privatdozent} (lecturer).}.
+As one can see, this is indeed a very particular and constrained geometry, first formulated by B. Riemann in 1854\footnote{This work was never published by Riemann himself.
+He first laid out the foundational aspects of what is now called a Riemannian $n$-manifold in a lecture, \textit{On the hypothesis that lie at the foundation of geometry}, at G\"{o}ttingen University, as part of the qualification process for him to become a \textit{Privatdozent} (lecturer).}, and fully embodied in GR 60 years later\@.